ElektroStudios/MUI-Accelerator-Table-Englishizer/README.md

 Currently, this tool supports only 'es-ES' (Spanish - Spain) MUI files, meaning that MUI files in other localizations will not be modified during program execution.

 ### Is it safe to use?
 Yes, it is highly safe.
-The program operates using strict CRC-32 checksum validation; if an MUI file does not match the known signatures in the source code, it is completely ignored and remains untouched.
+The program operates using file checksum validations; if an MUI file does not match the known signatures hardcoded in the source code, it is completely ignored and remains untouched.
 Furthermore, the original system files are never directly modified during the program's execution.
 All replacements are scheduled via the Windows Session Manager to occur during the next system reboot, acting as a safe buffer.

 ### What should I do if I want to cancel the pending MUI file replacements or if something goes wrong?
 If you need to cancel a pending MUI file replacement operation or if an issue occurs, you can manually clear the scheduled tasks: